GluuFederation/docs-gluu-server-prod/docs/source/reference/persistence.md

 ## Generic configuration properties

-In 4.1, the base configuration details is stored in the `/etc/gluu/conf/gluu.properties` file.
+Base configuration details are stored in the `/etc/gluu/conf/gluu.properties` file.

 The following is a self-explanatory sample configuration: